-For fiscal year 2004-2005, the County paid its employer contributions using a combination of cash payments and transfers from the County Contribution Credit Reserve.
-On June 30, 2004, the County prefunded approximately \$620 million from the County Contribution Credit Reserve, a portion of its employer contributions due LACERA for the two fiscal years ended June 30, 2005 and 2006.
+For fiscal year 2005-2006, the County paid its employer contributions using a combination of cash payments and transfers from the County Contribution Credit Reserve.
+On June 30, 2004, the County prefunded approximately \$620 million from the County Contribution Credit Reserve, as a portion of its employer contributions due LACERA for the two fiscal years ended June 30, 2005 and 2006.
+The unused portion of the prefunding was returned to the County Contribution Credit Reserve on June 30, 2006.